vaquerizaslab/chess/README.md

 ## Usage

-CHESS has two basic commands: `sim`, which wraps the matrix comparison features and `oe`, which you can use to transform normalized Hi-C matrices into observed / expected matrices.
+CHESS has three basic commands: `sim`, which wraps the matrix comparison features and `oe`, which you can use to transform normalized Hi-C matrices into observed / expected matrices and `pairs` which helps you generate the pairs input file for comparing Hi-C data mapped to the same genome between biological conditions.

 ### sim